Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 Introduction: The Domain Shift Problem in Anomaly Detection

-Imagine you spent six months collecting labeled anomaly data from a CNC milling machine on your factory floor.
-You painstakingly tagged every spindle vibration spike, every thermal drift event, every bearing degradation signature.
-Your anomaly detection model hits 0.95 AUROC on that machine.
-Then your company buys a second milling machine—same manufacturer, same model number, but a different production year.
-You deploy your model, and the AUROC drops to 0.62.
-Barely better than a coin flip.
+Consider an engineer who has spent six months collecting labeled anomaly data from a CNC milling machine on the factory floor, painstakingly tagging every spindle vibration spike, every thermal drift event, and every bearing degradation signature.
+The resulting anomaly detection model attains 0.95 AUROC on that machine.
+The company subsequently acquires a second milling machine from the same manufacturer and model line, differing only in production year.
+The model is deployed, and the AUROC falls to 0.62—barely better than a coin flip.

-This is the domain shift problem, and it is one of the most expensive headaches in industrial machine learning.
-The statistical distribution of sensor readings changes between machines, factories, sensor brands, and even seasons.
-Noise floors differ.
-Baseline amplitudes drift.
-The relationship between “normal” and “anomalous” subtly warps.
-Your perfectly trained model becomes useless the moment it leaves its original domain.
+This is the domain shift problem, one of the most costly difficulties in industrial machine learning.
+The statistical distribution of sensor readings differs between machines, factories, sensor brands, and even seasons.
+Noise floors vary, baseline amplitudes drift, and the boundary between “normal” and “anomalous” deforms in subtle ways.
+A carefully trained model becomes essentially unusable the moment it leaves its original domain.

-The classical solution is to label data in every new domain.
-But labeling anomaly data is brutally expensive—anomalies are rare by definition, and expert annotators are scarce.
-What if you could transfer the anomaly detection knowledge from your labeled source domain (machine A) to an unlabeled target domain (machine B) without restarting from scratch?
+The conventional solution is to label data in each new domain.
+However, labeling anomaly data is exceptionally expensive: anomalies are rare by definition, and expert annotators are scarce.
+A more attractive approach is to transfer anomaly-detection knowledge from a labeled source domain (machine A) to an unlabeled target domain (machine B) without re-collecting labels.

-That is exactly what domain adaptation does.
-By training a model to learn features that are invariant across domains—features that capture the essence of “anomaly” regardless of which machine produced the signal—you can detect anomalies in new domains with little or no labeled target data.
-The technique has roots in computer vision (the famous DANN paper by Ganin et al., 2016), but its application to time-series anomaly detection remains underexplored in practice, despite being exactly where it is needed most.
+This is precisely what domain adaptation provides.
+By training a model to learn features that are invariant across domains—features capturing the essence of “anomaly” regardless of which machine produced the signal—an analyst can detect anomalies in new domains with little or no labeled target data.
+The technique originated in computer vision through the DANN paper by Ganin et al. (2016), but its application to time-series anomaly detection remains underexplored in practice, even though it is highly relevant to industrial deployment.

 This post is not a theoretical survey.
 It is a complete, runnable implementation guide.
-By the end, you will have nine production-ready Python scripts that implement three domain adaptation strategies—DANN (Domain-Adversarial Neural Networks), MMD (Maximum Mean Discrepancy), and CORAL (CORrelation ALignment)—on top of a CNN-LSTM hybrid encoder for multi-channel time-series anomaly detection.
-Every script is complete.
-No ellipses, no “fill in the rest,” no pseudocode.
-Copy, paste, run.
+Readers who follow it through will obtain nine production-ready Python scripts that implement three domain adaptation strategies—DANN (Domain-Adversarial Neural Networks), MMD (Maximum Mean Discrepancy), and CORAL (CORrelation ALignment)—on top of a CNN-LSTM hybrid encoder for multi-channel time-series anomaly detection.
+Every script is complete, with no omissions or pseudocode.

 Project Structure and Setup

-Before writing any code, let us establish a clean project layout.
-Every file has a single responsibility, making the codebase easy to understand and modify for your own use case.
+Before writing any code, it is useful to establish a clean project layout.
+Each file has a single responsibility, which makes the codebase easier to understand and adapt to a specific use case.

 da-anomaly-detection/